 Microbial Databases for Identifications

 To ensure we continually provide the best identification services and validated microbial databases or MALDI-TOF and sequence databases, we routinely evaluate our identification rate for customers' bacterial and fungal samples.
 Since our objective is to achieve the highest percentage of species-level identifications, we compare sample microbial sequence data that do not result in a species-level match against a variety of publicly available sequence databases.
+If a newly described organism is a good match for those sample sequences and is validly named and published, the sequence proceeds to our validated MALDI-TOF and sequence database entry process, where it undergoes extensive testing and review prior to approval and entry into the Accugenix® microbial database.

 Why Do Microbial Identification Libraries Matter?